Jason Grilli, Relief Pitcher, Texas Rangers

 College: Seton Hall University

-Jason Grilli, relief pitcher for the Toronto Blue Jays, was originally drafted by the New York Yankees in 1994 but he opted for college instead.
+Jason Grilli, relief pitcher for the Texas Rangers, was originally drafted by the New York Yankees in 1994 but he opted for college instead.
 Three years later, he was drafted by the San Francisco Giants.
 He pitched in the Giants' minor league system from 1998 until they traded him to the Miami Marlins in July, 1999.
 He continued in the minors, joining the Marlins for just one game in 2000 and six games in 2001.

 Grilli missed the entire 2002 season due to Tommy John surgery.
 In December, 2003, he was acquired by the Chicago White Sox.
 He played in just eight games with the White Sox in 2004 and they released him in January, 2005.